IWC - The International Watch CompanyCopyright © David Boettcher 2005 - 2024 all rights reserved.

-From 1894 the London company, Stauffer & Co. started to buy watches and movements from IWC, and from other makers, all of which they had stamped with their trademark S&Co. beneath a crown in an oval shield.
-Because of this connection it is sometimes wrongly assumed that all movements marked S&Co., or even SS&Co., are IWC movements, which is certainly not true.
-See the section IWC and Stauffer for more on this.
+From 1894 the London company, Stauffer & Co. started to buy watches from IWC in addition to watches from other makers, all of which they had stamped with their trademark S&Co. beneath a crown within an oval surround.
+Because of this connection it is sometimes wrongly assumed that all watches marked S&Co., or even SS&Co., were made by IWC, which is most definitely not true: see IWC and Stauffer for more on this.

 The International Watch Company, or IWC, was set up in Schaffhausen in the German-speaking region of north-eastern Switzerland, in 1868 by the American engineer and watchmaker Florentine Ariosto Jones (1841-1916).

 Originally from Boston, Massachusetts, Jones travelled to Switzerland with the intention of establishing a factory using American mass production techniques and Swiss labour, which was cheaper than American labour at the time.
 The watches would be exported to America, where they would be cheaper than American made watches.
 He received a poor reception in the French speaking traditional heart of the Swiss watchmaking industry, in the west part of Switzerland.
 He then travelled to Schaffhausen, far to the north and east, where Henri Moser, a watch maker and merchant, had set up a dam across the Rhine in 1866 which could provide plenty of power for Jones' proposed factory.